 This document provides background information on why all departmental personnel involved in research must complete the Responsible Conduct of Research (RCR) training.

 This document summarizes the RCR training requirements that must be met by all FW department graduate students, regardless of whether they are supported on research assistantships or not.
 This applies to graduate students who began their programs in January 2017 or later.

-This describes the approach graduate students should use to summarize their RCR training on an annual basis.
+This document describes the approach graduate students should use to summarize their RCR training on an annual basis.
 This only applies to graduate students who began their programs January 2017 or later.

-If you have problems accessing the system, entering your training information or accessing the information about your research personnel please contact Scott Winterstein at firstname.lastname@example.org.
+This document is intended for all major professors/principal investigators.
+If you have problems accessing the system, entering your training information or accessing the information about your research personnel please contact Scott Loveridge.